CommunistMountain/BalanceModFork/README_new.md

         <li>Pilot: Level 2 cost from 20 to 35.</li>
         <li>Oxygen: Level 3 cost from 50 to 30.</li>
         <li>Engines: Level 4/5/6/7/8 cost from 30/40/60/80/120 to 55/25/20/20/35.</li>
-        <li>Hacking: Cost of deploying hacking drone from 1 to 2.
+        <li>Hacking: Cost of deploying hacking drone from 1 to 2 (for the player only).
 Drone will explode if the system is depowered while the drone is mid-flight.
 (TODO ensure cost increase works for enemies? try editing power tag in dlcBlueprints.xml DRONE_HACKING.
 Or see https://github.com/FTL-Hyperspace/FTL-Hyperspace/wiki/Lua-Hyperspace-Module hacking int spenddrone)</li>
         <li>Artillery: Level 2/3/4 cost from 30/50/80 to 15/25/50.</li>
     </ol>
     <li>WEAPONS:</li>